GoogleCloudPlatform/community/tutorials/catchpoint-to-google-cloud/catchpoint-to-cloud-monitoring.md

 1. Catchpoint posts data to a Cloud Function (HTTP webhook).
 1. The Cloud Function uses Pub/Sub to propagate the data to configured channels.
-1. Cloud Monitoring receives the data from the Pub/Sub channel, where it is available for visualization using Metrics Explorer
+1. Cloud Monitoring receives the data from the Pub/Sub channel, where it's available for visualization using Metrics Explorer

 ## Objectives